lnkuiper/experiments/oochj/README.md

 ```

 ## Installation
-Both DuckDB and PostgreSQL can be installed.
+DuckDB, HyPer, PostgreSQL and Umbra can be installed.

 ### DuckDB
 To evaluate the different multi-operator memory control policies, DuckDB must be compiled from source.